|

 2011/8/31 0:00:00 |

-The sine wave generation circuit can produce a sine wave output, which is formed by adding positive feedback on the basis of the amplification circuit, which is the core circuit of various waveform generators and signal sources.
-A sine wave generation circuit is also known as a sine wave oscillation circuit or a sine wave oscillator.
+The sine wave generation circuit can generate a sine wave output, which is formed on the basis of the amplification circuit plus positive feedback, and it is the core circuit of various waveform generators and signal sources.
+Sine wave generation circuits are also known as sine wave oscillation circuits or sine wave oscillators.

 9.1.1 Conditions for generating a sine wave